mlavin/django-selectable/docs/admin.rst

 that means we must set the owner manual in the save and in the initial data because the ``ModelForm`` will no longer do this for you.
 Since ``fruit`` does not allow new items you'll see these steps are not necessary.

+.. versionadded:: 0.4

+The django-selectable widgets are compatitible with the add anther popup in the admin.
+It's that little green plus sign that appears next to ``ForeignKey`` or ``ManyToManyField`` items.
+This makes django-selectable a user friendly replacement for the `ModelAdmin.raw_id_fields <https://docs.djangoproject.com/en/1.3/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields>`_ when the default select box grows too long.

 .. _admin-inline-example: